queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 42,500

 While wearing this armor, your cantrips are considered to be 1 step higher in their progression.
 For example, a 1st level player casts a cantrip as if they were at the 5th level.
 5th -> 11th.
 11th -> 17th.
-There is no additional effect at the 17th level..
+There is no additional effect at the 17th level.